 I work in a department store during the holidays.
 Last year, I witnessed a dramatic meltdown of a child whose mom explained he had autism.
 What could I have done to help without making matters worse?

-Today’s “Got Questions?” answer is by education specialist Lucia Murillo, Autism Speaks assistant director of education research (left), and social worker Lindsay Naeder, assistant director of the Autism Speaks Autism Response Team.
+Today’s “Got Questions?” answer is by education specialist Lucia Murillo, Autism Speaks assistant director of education research (left), and social worker Lindsay Naeder, director of the Autism Speaks Autism Response Team.

 Thank you for your question.
 It’s one we hear a lot.